NFL: How All 32 Teams Got Their Names

 During the same time, the "Cleveland Rams" became a member of the one of the NFL’s first rival leagues, the American Football League (often referred to as AFL II) in 1935.
 The AFL II was in shambles after its first year, so Rams owner Homer Marshman applied for a spot in the NFL.

 Coincidentally, two other prospective owners applied for the vacant NFL slot--one from Houston and the other from Los Angeles.
-Cleveland was granted the franchise based upon the fact that the other NFL owners preferred to keep the league in the Midwest and East.
+Cleveland was granted the franchise based upon the fact that the other NFL owners preferred to keep the league in the Midwest and East because of travel concerns.

 In 1946, the Rams moved to Los Angeles and became the NFL’s first Pacific Coast team.
 Then in 1995, the "Los Angeles Rams" relocated again and became the "St. Louis Rams."